ashih42/In-The-Shadow/README.md

 * Some objects can only be moved or rotated in certain directions.
 * Some levels have multiple solutions.
 * To get 3 stars, you must solve the level without using `Hint` or `Peek`.
-* You may select `Tester` to access any all levels without unlocking them in order.
+* You may select `Tester` to access all levels without unlocking them in order.

 ## Controls